What is Big Data?

 Characteristics of Big Data

 - Volume: In order to determine value out of data, the size needs to be considered, which plays a crucial part.
 Also, in order to identify if a particular type of data falls under the introduction to Big Data category or not, it depends on volume.

 - Variety: Variety means different types of data according to their nature (structured and unstructured).
 Earlier, the only sources of data considered by most of the applications were in form of rows and columns, which usually came in spreadsheets and databases.
 But nowadays, data comes in every form we can imagine, like emails, photos, videos, audio, and many more.

-- Velocity: Velocity as the name suggests the speed of generation of data.
-From a source, how rapidly data can be generated and how fast it can be processed, determines the potential of the data.
+- Velocity: Velocity, as the name suggests, is the speed of the generation of data.
+From a source, how rapidly data can be generated and how fast it can be processed determines the potential of the data.

 - Variability: Data can be variable, which means it can be inconsistent, not in the flow, that interferes or becomes a blockage in handling and managing data in an effective way.

 Applications of Big Data

 Big Data analytics is being used in the following ways:

 - Health Care: We have these days’ wearable devices and sensors that provide real-time updates to the health statement of a Patient.